-All application materials and requirements can be found online at the Graduate Division website (http://www.graduate.ucr.edu).
+All application materials and requirements can be found online at the Graduate Division website (www.graduate.ucr.edu).

 The deadline to be considered for admission with financial assistance is usually in early January, and all components of the application must be received by the Department.
-The program admits very few students (typically fewer than 10 total), and will usually try to begin putting together admission packages (including financial awards) by February.
+The program admits very few students (typically fewer than 10 total), and will begin putting together admission packages (including financial awards) in February.

-If an applicant does not hear from the Department, they should feel free to check in with the Faculty Graduate Advisor; usually, if they haven't heard anything, this means their file is still under consideration.
-All decisions are usually made by April or, at the latest, early May.
-Students are required to inform the graduate programs to which they have been admitted of their decisions by mid-May, although more timely decisions are always appreciated.
+If an applicant does not hear from the Department, they should feel free to check in with the Faculty Graduate Advisor.
+Under usual circumstances, if the applicant hasn't heard anything, this means their file is still under consideration.
+Decisions are usually made by the beginning of April.
+Selected applicants are required to inform the graduate programs to which they have been admitted of their decisions by April 15, although more timely decisions are always appreciated.